maniospas/pygrank/docs/basics/about.md

 <img src="../architecture.png" alt="architecture" style="width: 40%;float: right;">

-At the core of `pygrank` lies the concept of *graph signals*, which map graph nodes to scores.
+At the core of `pygrank` lies the concept of *graph signals*, which map graph nodes to numerical scores.
 Supervised and unsupervised measures evaluate the predictive/ranking quality of graph signals.